zyla/haskell-nullpointer/README.md

 ## What if I forget to check if a value is null?

 You'll get a `NullPointerException`, just like in Java!
+Brillant!